Multi-Flow Transmission in Wireless Interference Networks: A Convergent Graph Learning Approach: Performance Analysis

+In the simulations, we set the utility of flow $n$ to $u_n(\sigma) = R_n(\sigma)$ (i.e., its achievable rate).
+DIAMOND is designed to support both half-duplex and full-duplex transmissions.
+Our simulations assume the use of the full-duplex mode.
+When multiple flows are being transmitted, the transmitting nodes employ the TDMA access protocol and utilize RTS/CTS signals prior to transmission.\\

 First, we simulated a large-size dense cluster.
 We simulated a random network setting, where each trial involves randomizing $N=60$ node positions, $E=90$ random links between nodes, as well as random capacities and random flow demands.
 For convenience, we refer to the case of $N\leq 0.5V$ as a lightly-loaded network, the case of $0.5V < N\leq V$ as a moderately-loaded network, and the case of $N>V$ as a heavily-loaded network.
 The results are presented in Figs. \ref{fig:rand6090_topology_a}-\ref{fig:rand6090_delay_c}.
-In all cases, DIAMOND shows significantly better performance than all other algorithms, with an average flow rate (Fig. \ref{fig:rand6090_rate}) outperforming DQN+GNN (in second place) by $20\%$ to $70\%$ in lightly-loaded networks.
+In all cases, DIAMOND shows significantly better performance than all other algorithms, with an average flow rate (Fig. \ref{fig:rand6090_rate}) outperforming DIAR (in second place) by $20\%$ to $70\%$ in lightly-loaded networks.
 The performance gain increases to $100\%$ or more as the load increases.
 It is important to notice that the superior performance of DIAMOND in achievable rate does not come at a cost of the packet delay.
-On the contrary, it can be seen in Fig. \ref{fig:rand6090_delay_c} that DIAMOND significantly outperforms all other algorithms in terms of packet delay as well for all network load values, while DQN+GNN, which comes in second place in terms of achievable rate, achieves the worst performance in terms of packet delay in heavily-loaded networks.
+On the contrary, it can be seen in Fig. \ref{fig:rand6090_delay_c} that DIAMOND significantly outperforms all other algorithms in terms of packet delay as well for most network load values.

 Second, we evaluate the performance over NSFNET topology, which is a known topology with $V=14$ nodes and $E=21$ edges \cite{NSFNET}.
 This experiment corresponds to a small-size cluster of users.
 We randomize over trials the node positions, link capacities and flow demands.
 The results are presented in Figs. \ref{fig:nsfnet_topology1}-\ref{fig:nsfnet_delay1}.
-In all cases, DIAMOND shows significantly better performance than all other algorithms, with an average flow rate (Fig. \ref{fig:nsfnet_rate1}) outperforming DQN+GNN (in second place) by $10\%$ to $40\%$.
+In all cases, DIAMOND shows significantly better performance than all other algorithms, with an average flow rate (Fig. \ref{fig:nsfnet_rate1}) outperforming DIAR (in second place) by $10\%$ to $40\%$.
 It is important to note again that the superior performance of DIAMOND in achievable rate does not come at the cost of packet delay.
 As seen in Fig. \ref{fig:nsfnet_delay1}, DIAMOND outperforms all other algorithms in terms of packet delay for most network load values.